7 ways to help you secure your dream equestrian job - Horse & Hound

 Colleges assist students in securing work experience placements in order to enhance their industry experience.

-In the 2015/16 academic year, Hartpury approved around 150 equine work placements, including with local employers such as NAF, Tweenhills Stud, Carl Hester, and local livery and competition yards.
+Hartpury approves around 150 equine work placements each year, including with local employers such as NAF, Tweenhills Stud, Carl Hester, and local livery and competition yards.

 At RAU, all degrees feature a 20-week work placement in the industry.